hazelgrove/hazel/docs/Advanced-Logging.md

   );
 ```

-And here's one for tracing action expression bugs that only arise in synthetic position:
+and to trace a action-driven bug that only arises in expressions in synthetic position:

 ```reason
 let watch_list =